Perception and Injustice

 When I was a child, my grandparents still raised cotton, and some of my earliest memories are of working in the cotton fields.
 There was no such thing as child labor law on the farm.
 Once you were old enough to work without messing it up, you went to work.
 However, when I was very young, old enough to play without supervision, but still too young to wield a hoe, I was sent off to the edge of the pasture to play while my grandparents worked in the fields.
 It was on one of those days that I learned my first lesson about perception.

 On the other side of the fence, at the edge of the cotton field, Grandpa had junked a very old hay rake.
-Practically every inch of it was covered in rust and it no longer served a useful purpose other than scrap.
+Practically every inch of it was covered in rust, and it no longer served a useful purpose other than scrap.
 The thing would have been pulled, in its time, by a team of horses.
-The wheels had once been shinny steel with knobs welded into them so they would have traction, and wouldn’t merely spin in the grass.
+The wheels had once been shiny steel with knobs welded into them so they would have traction and wouldn’t merely spin in the grass.
 On the back of the rake was a span from wheel to wheel filled with metal tines.
 Side by side, each one curved into a half circle.
-When the tines were dropped into the mowed hay, they curled it into tubes that were later stacked by pitch fork.
+When the tines were dropped into the mowed hay, they curled it into tubes that were later stacked by pitchfork.
 In the center was a rusted metal seat.
 Beside the seat were levers that once controlled the tines.
 At the front, a long wooden tongue was bolted into the metal.
 The horses would have been hitched on either side of that tongue to pull the rake.

 While Grandma and Grandpa hoed cotton, I played on the hay rake.
-I sat in the seat, pulled on the levers and pretended whatever it was I was pretending.
+I sat in the seat, pulled on the levers, and pretended whatever it was I was pretending.
 I was playfully contenting myself when I looked down to see a snake crawling up the tongue of the rake.
-Terrified, I jumped off the side, over the wheel and through the fence.
+Terrified, I jumped off the side, over the wheel, and through the fence.
 I went running into the cotton field shouting, “Snake!
 Snake!”

-Both grandparents immediately stopped what they were doing, and asked where I had seen a snake.
+Both grandparents immediately stopped what they were doing and asked where I had seen a snake.
 Grandma was never one to let any snake go without killing it.
 She didn’t care what kind it was.
-If it was not poisonous, then it still might eat her chicks or swallow eggs from a hen’s nest.
+If it were not poisonous, then it still might eat her chicks or swallow eggs from a hen’s nest.
 So she had no use for them.
 Hoe at ready, she would of course, come to kill it.

 When I led them to the hay rake, Grandma asked, “Where did you see the snake?”